MariusTirnacop/guess-my-number/README.md

 # guess-my-number

-<p align="center">Small project I made to practice JS called "Guess a number"
+<p align="left">Small project I made to practice JS called "Guess a number"

 The correct number is always between 1 and 20.